CubOfJudahsLion/tm-ghci/README.md

 ## Features and Limitations

+The primary function of the plugin is to execute input (originating from TeXmacs) in GHCi and pass the results back.
+TeXmacs uses this to provide not just a better-typeset REPL, but some interesting features such as background evaluation, expression cells and even spreadsheets built out Haskell expressions and GHCi commands.

+For this version, I felt a little ambitious and decided to add all of the functionality I'd want if I were to get serious about writing and documenting an extensive Haskell project.

+I believe I'd need for working project contexts tab-completion, importing syntax-highlighted Haskell code and making Haskell/GHCi a _scripting_ language in TeXmacs were incorporated.
+The new features required code reorganization: tm-ghci is no longer a single-file project.
+It's no longer an exercise demonstrating how simple it is to implement a TeXmacs plug-in in Haskell, but I'm hoping proper module organization will keep each feature bite-sized.

-`tm_ghci` is _alpha_-stage software.
+`tm_ghci` is _beta_-stage software.
 It's only been tested in Windows 10 and Arch Linux.
 I don't own a MacOS system, so I'm unable to provide the respective version.

-Presently, the plugin is able to run a vanilla `ghci` session, i.e., without project dependencies autoloaded as with `stack repl` or `cabal repl`.
+If anyone is willing to volunteer to compile and test, please drop me a line.

 ### Planned features

-The feature set is also a work in progress.
-I hope to add an importer for Haskell code (`*.hs`), though not one for Literate Haskell.
-TeXmacs already has a mechanism for importing LaTeX.
+TeXmacs already has a mechanism for importing LaTeX, so I'm not planning on importing `.lhs` files.

 ## Licensing